Online & Mobile Security

 - You’ve probably taken steps to secure your home network, so it makes sense to do most of your online activity there.
 Public computers are convenient, but be careful about entering passwords and sensitive account information when using these machines.
 Many will keep your login data in the web browser history, so after you leave, the next person who uses the computer might be able to see what you typed and access your account.

-- When shopping online consider using Visa Checkout.
+- When shopping online consider using Visa SCR.
 It helps make the online purchasing process easy and more secure.
 Pay with a single login from any device and it protects your information behind multiple layers of security.
-Use it anywhere Visa Checkout is accepted.
+Use it anywhere Visa SCR is accepted.
 Click here to learn more and to enroll.

 Install Antivirus Software/Stay up-to-date